gabrielcsapo/docusaurus-plugin-api-extractor/README.md

 docusaurus api-extractor:init
 ```

 Use this command when setting up API Extractor for a new project.
-It writes an api-extractor.json config file template with code comments that describe all the settings.
-The file will be written in the current directory.
+It writes an api-extractor.json and api-documenter.json file.
+The api-extractor.json config file template with code comments that describe all the settings.
+These files will be written in the current directory.

 #### CLI Options